Feel the power of the penguin

 You can get started with Mint Cinnamon here

-Loads of the Linux distros you'll find, and there are hundreds of them, are based on Ubuntu.
-One of the most interesting Linux-derived distros is Ubuntu Studio.
-This is designed for creative types: musicians, artists, sound engineers and designers.
+Out of the hundreds of Linux distros you'll find, loads of them are based on Ubuntu.
+One of the most interesting Linux-inspired distros is Ubuntu Studio.

-It's a great place to head if, for example, you want to try making your own podcast or homebrew album but can't afford any fancy software for the back-end.
-Ubuntu Studio has been around since 2007, and now features a small mountain of apps that push it close to the 3GB mark.
+Tailored to creative types: musicians, artists, sound engineers and designers, Ubuntu Studio is a great place to head if, for example, you want to try making your own podcast or homebrew album but don't want to dish out thousands on fancy software.
+Ubuntu Studio has been around since 2007, and now features a small mountain of built-in apps that push it close to the 3GB mark.

-One of the most interesting is Ardour.
-This is a digital, multi-track recorder-slash-sequencer app.
+Among the most interesting is Ardour, a digital, multi-track recorder-slash-sequencer app.
 Better-known Windows alternatives, like Sonar, Reason and Cubase demand hundreds of dollars for comparable functions.

 Ardour can communicate with the preinstalled synthesizer and guitar effects apps using JACK, another piece of software that lets you route audio between apps.
 It won't lure Kanye West away from Pro Tools any time soon, but it's also an awful lot cheaper.

-Ubuntu Studio is a little less strong on the graphics/video side, but does offer a couple of video editing programs and Blender, the 3D modeling app.
-While not many full-time graphics and audio professionals are going to use Studio as their main piece of software, it's a fine way to dabble in creative software somewhat like the tear-inducingly expensive Windows packages without paying a cent.
+Ubuntu Studio is a little less strong on the graphics/video side, but does offer a couple of video editing programs and Blender, a 3D modeling app.
+While not many full-time graphics and audio professionals are going to use Studio as their main piece of software, it's a fine way to dabble in creative software somewhat like the tear-inducingly expensive Windows packages, without paying a cent.

 You can get started with Ubuntu Studio here